-The Neo-Kidney Augment, for which Tengion is conducting a Phase 1 trial in Sweden, is being developed with the goal of using a patient's own cells to augment or replace renal function for patients with chronic kidney disease (CKD) who are rapidly progressing toward end stage renal disease (ESRD).
+The Neo-Kidney Augment, for which Tengion is conducting Phase 1 trials in Sweden and the U.S., is being developed with the goal of using a patient's own cells to augment or replace renal function for patients with chronic kidney disease (CKD) who are rapidly progressing toward end stage renal disease (ESRD).

-According to the 2011 Annual Report of the United States Renal Data System (USRDS), there are over 40 million people in the United States with CKD.
+According to the United States Renal Data System (USRDS), there are approximately 26 million adults in the U.S. who have CKD and 100,000 new patients who start on dialysis each year.
 Patients with ESRD have CKD that has progressed to a point of little to no kidney function and require dialysis or a kidney transplant to survive.
 Dialysis extends the lives of patients with ESRD but has many limitations, including infections, hernias and the need to undergo the procedure up to three times per week.
 In addition, bone loss and anemia are common complications of advanced CKD, mainly due to an inability of the kidneys to produce enough Vitamin D and erythropoietin, a hormone that controls red blood cell production.
-ESRD is associated with an approximate 20% mortality rate per year and, according to the USRDS, $29 billion in Medicare costs each year are attributable just to ESRD patients.
+ESRD is associated with an approximate 20% mortality rate per year and, according to the USRDS, $39 billion in direct U.S. costs each year are attributable just to ESRD patients.